Gene Tsudik

-Gene Tsudik is a Distinguished Professor of Computer Science at the University of California, Irvine (UCI).
+Gene Tsudik is a Distinguished and "ICS Alumni" Professor of Computer Science at the University of California, Irvine (UCI).

 He obtained his PhD in computer science from USC in 1991.
-His PhD advisor was Deborah Estrin.
+His PhD advisor was Deborah Estrin (he was her first PhD student).

-He was a researcher at IBM Zurich Research Laboratory (1991–1996) and the Information Sciences Institute (1996–2000).
+Gene Tsudik was a researcher at IBM Zurich Research Laboratory (1991–1996) and the Information Sciences Institute (1996–2000).
 Tsudik is a Fulbright scholar, Fulbright specialist (thrice), a fellow of ACM, IEEE, AAAS and IFIP, and a foreign member of Academia Europaea.
-From 2009 to 2015 he served as editor-in-chief of ACM Transactions on Information and Systems Security (TISSEC), which was renamed in 2016 to ACM Transactions on Privacy and Security (TOPS).
+From 2009 to 2015 he served as editor-in-chief of ACM Transactions on Privacy and Security (TOPS).
 He received the 2017 ACM SIGSAC Outstanding Contribution Award, the 2020 IFIP Jean-Claude Laprie Award, and the 2023 ACM SIGSAC Outstanding Innovation Award.
-He is the recipient of a 2024 Guggenheim Fellowship (the only one in Computer Science).
+He was awarded a 2024 Guggenheim Fellowship (the only one in Computer Science), and, in 2026, he received a Humboldt Research Award.